johnchadwell/ReactFakeLogin/README.md

 React Fake Login

 This is a super simple react project for faking login & logout.
-Use this to test custome component rendering with different login states.
+Use this to test your rendering of custom components with different login states.

 # Getting Started with Create React App